 Lithium is a naturally occurring substance.
-As a prescription medication, lithium reduces chemicals in the body that cause excitation or mania.
-Lithium carbonate is a salt that was first approved in the United States in 1970 to treat manic depression (bipolar disorder).
-Today, lithium carbonate remains a commonly used medication for this illness.
-Lithium carbonate is prescribed for the prevention of suicide and deliberate self-harm in patients with mood disorders.
+As a prescription medication, it reduces chemicals in the body that cause excitation or mania and an old and inexpensive drug, it may help lower suicide risk in people with mood disorders such as depression or bipolar disorder.
+Lithium carbonate is a salt that was first approved in the United States in 1970 to treat manic depression bipolar disorder.
+Today, it remains a commonly used medication for this illness. it is prescribed for the prevention of suicide and deliberate self-harm in patients with mood disorders.
+There are several supplements useful for depression including 5-HTP, SAM-e, and St. John's wort.
+SAM-e and St Johns wort may induce mania in high dosages.

 without a prescription